matt-cocker/nlp-topic-modelling/README.md

 ---

+## Context: Why Use LDA with Gensim?

+Latent Dirichlet Allocation (LDA) is a well-established topic modelling method and was included here as part of the original academic brief.
+In this project, I tested LDA (using Gensim) early in the process as a baseline for comparison.
+However, due to:
+- Lower topic coherence
+- More limited visualisation capabilities
+- Practical issues running Gensim consistently in Colab environments

+I chose to use **BERTopic**, which provided more meaningful outputs and better suited the business context of this analysis.

+This notebook is included to demonstrate comparative exploration but is not used in the final insight generation.

+---

 ## Key Results

 - Extracted 10+ interpretable topics from thousands of reviews — including app complaints, cleanliness, staff behaviour, contract terms, and facility quality